geo-data/cesium-terrain-builder/README.md

   algorithm, deciding whether an approximate warp is acceptable etc. Some of this can be achieved by passing options to `GDALWarpOptions::papszWarpOptions` and `GDALCreateGenImgProjTransformer2` in `GDALTiler::createRasterTile`.

-* Enable dataset creation options to be specified when creating tiles in a GDAL format.

 * Encapsulate the multithreading tile generation functionality currently implemented in `ctb-tile` within the library to make it more widely